Abstraction404/SilkSpawner/README.md

-Basically allows an ingame toggle to allow Silk Touch pickaxes to drop spawners/trial spawners or not
+Adds an ingame toggle to allow Silk Touch pickaxes to drop spawners/trial spawners or not